eexit/ghost-storage-cloudinary/README.md

 Note: There are some funky folder-renaming steps here due to the way that Ghost wants it's storage directory structure to be

+## NPM Installation Method

+1. Navigate to Ghost's `content` directory and run `npm install ghost-cloudinary-store --prefix ./`

+2. Rename the `node_modules` directory that is created to `storage`

+3. Follow the instructions below for [editing config.js][1]

 ## Git Installation Method

 Note: The `master` branch reflects what is published on NPM